beameio/download-release-asset/README.md

         GITHUB_TOKEN: "${{ secrets.GITHUB_TOKEN }}"
 ```

-Download multiple assets from from `v1` release, in repository `otherRepo`, into working directory with the same name, using `CUSTOM_GITHUB_TOKEN` with permissions to that repository
+Download multiple assets from `v1` release, in repository `otherRepo`, into working directory with the same name, using `CUSTOM_GITHUB_TOKEN` with permissions to that repository
 ```
 name: "Run tests"
 on: [push]